 ALWAYS make sure that the correct time and date are set on your insulin pump.
-When editing time, always check that the AM/PM setting is accurate.
+Not having the correct time and date setting may affect safe insulin delivery.
+When editing time, always check that the AM/PM setting is accurate, if using the 12 hour clock.
 AM is to be used from midnight until 11:59 AM.
 PM is to be used from noon until 11:59 PM.
-Not having the correct time and date setting may affect safe insulin delivery.

-CONFIRM that the screen display turns on, you can hear audible beeps, feel the pump vibrate, and see the green LED light blinking around the edge of the Screen On Button when you connect a power source to the USB port.
+CONFIRM that the screen display turns on, you can hear audible beeps, feel the pump vibrate, and see the green LED light blinking around the edge of the Screen On/Quick Bolus button when you connect a power source to the USB port.
 These features are used to notify you about alerts, alarms, and other conditions that require your attention.
-If these features are not working, discontinue use of the pump and contact Customer Technical Support at (877) 801-6901.
+If these features are not working, discontinue use of the pump and contact Customer Technical Support.

 CHECK your pump regularly for potential alarm conditions that may display.
 It is important to be aware of conditions that may affect insulin delivery and require your attention so you can respond as soon as possible.